 There are many different types of nursing home abuse, including sexual abuse, physical abuse, mental and/or emotional abuse, or financial abuse.

-If you suspect nursing home abuse you should get assistance as soon as possible.
+If you suspect nursing home abuse in New York you should get assistance as soon as possible.
 If a person is in danger call the police immediately.
 If the situation is not an emergency, contact an employee of the facility and communicate the problem to them.
 If you think that your loved one has been the victim of nursing home abuse you should promptly remove them from the facility and seek medical attention if necessary.

 The family member of a resident, a resident of the nursing home, and members of the community may file a complaint against a nursing home.